Teaching Symposium

 - Showcase opportunity: sponsor slides or videos displayed on event monitors or exhibit table

-- Logo included on website and program
+- Logo listed on the website and displayed on the program

 - Recognition in thank‑you email and social media spotlight